t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 1. Identification - refers to the identification of the users and their objects.
 2. Localization - relates to the capability of locating a user and even tracking him.
 3. Profiling - is about creating a profile of the user and her preferences.
-4. Interaction - occurs when a user has been profiled and a given interaction is preferered, presenting (e.g., visually) some information that discloses private information.
+4. Interaction - occurs when a user has been profiled and a given interaction is preferred, presenting (e.g., visually) some information that discloses private information.
 5. Lifecycle transitions - take place when devices are, e.g., sold without properly removing private data.
-6. Inventory attacks - happen if specific information about (smart) objects in posession of a user is disclosed.
+6. Inventory attacks - happen if specific information about (smart) objects in possession of a user is disclosed.
 7. Linkage - is about when information of two of more IoT systems is combined so that a broader view on the personal data is created.

-When IoT systes are deployed, the above issues should be considered to ensure that private data remains private.
+When IoT systems are deployed, the above issues should be considered to ensure that private data remains private.
 How this is achieved remains an open issue.

 ## Data leakage {#sec7-10}

-IoT devices are resource contrained and often deployed in unattended environments or can just be bought in the Internet.
+IoT devices are resource constrained and often deployed in unattended environments or can just be bought in the Internet.
 Therefore, an attacker can have direct access to the device and apply more advance techniques that a traditional black box model does not consider such as side-channel attacks or code disassembly.
 By doing this, the attacker can try to retrieve data such as:

 1. long term keys that might be used perform attacks on devices deployed in other locations.
 2. source code that might let the user determine bugs or find exploits to perform other types of attacks, or just sell it,
-3. propiertary algorithms that could be counterfeited or modified to perform advanced attacks.
+3. proprietary algorithms that could be counterfeited or modified to perform advanced attacks.

 Protection against such data leakage patterns is not trivial since devices are inherently resource-constrained.
 An open question is which techniques can be used to protect IoT devices in such a strong attack model.